tf/http-streaming/README.md

 If true, this will take the device pixel ratio into account when doing rendition switching.
 This means that if you have a player with the width of `540px` in a high density display with a device pixel ratio of 2, a rendition of `1080p` will be allowed.
 This setting is `false` by default.

+##### usePlayerObjectFit
+* Type: `boolean`
+* can be used as an initialization option.

+If true, the video element's `object-fit` CSS property will be taken into account when doing rendition switching.
+This ensures that a suitable rendition is selected for videos that are scaled up to cover the media element.
+This setting is `false` by default.

 ##### smoothQualityChange
 * Type: `boolean`